berlinquin/oklathon-2024/README.md

 2. Do the [Display a map](https://developers.arcgis.com/qt/maps-2d/tutorials/display-a-map/) tutorial to verify everything is set up.
    - Optionally, create your own [Location Platform](https://www.esri.com/en-us/arcgis/products/arcgis-location-platform/overview) account.
 I have an account and API key that we can use for the hackathon.
    - I used cmake as the build tool and it worked fine.

+Links

+- The [oktraffic.org](https://oktraffic.org/#/map) map with the different traffic cams